Alerovere/WALIS/docs/index.md

 WALIS stands for "World Atlas of Last Interglacial Shorelines".
 It is a database collecting data on Last Interglacial sea-level proxies.
 Each data point in WALIS follows a standard template that can be filled from an online interface.
 WALIS is part of the [WARMCOASTS project](www.warmcoasts.eu), funded by the European Research Council, and falls under the purview of the [PALSEA](https://palseagroup.weebly.com) working group (supported by [PAGES](https://pastglobalchanges.org) and [INQUA](https://www.inqua.org)).

 # <i class="fa-solid fa-gears"></i> How does it work?
 1. **Contribute data**.
 Geoscientists wishing to contribute data should register to our database interface and insert their data directly online.
-Data remain private and are accessible only by the registered user, until they are ready for publication.
+Data remain private and are accessible only by the registered user until they are ready for publication.
 Registration to the system is (and will always be) free.
 2. **Data publication**.
-WALIS aims to make Last Interglacial sea level data open-access and readily available.
-Data creators are encouraged, once their work is finalized, to submit their data to a repository under a CC BY license, and give it a DOI.
-We suggest submitting to Zenodo, where we set up a "Community" where data can be uploaded.
-Users are free to decide to submit to another open-access repository and let us know writing to alessio.rovere@unive.it
+WALIS aims to make Last Interglacial sea-level data open-access and readily available.
+Once their work is finalized, data creators are encouraged to submit their data to a repository under a CC BY license and give it a DOI.
+We suggest submitting to Zenodo, where we set up a "Community" where anyone can upload data.
+Users are free to decide to submit to another open-access repository and let us know by writing to [alessio.rovere@unive.it](mailto:alessio.rovere@unive.it).
 3. **Download data**.
 Once the data inserted by a data creator has been assigned a DOI from an open-access repository, it can be downloaded and re-used freely (complying with the simple rules at the bottom of this page).
 4. **Periodical database collations**.
-Periodically, WALIS data will be collated into a single release, containing all the data that were assigned a DOI up to the release date.
-The release will contain WALIS data in different formats, as well as scripts to query the database.
-The first release is planned to coincide with the closing of an ongoing Special Issue in the journal Earth System Science Data.
+Periodically, WALIS data will be collated into a single release, containing all the data assigned a DOI up to the release date.
+The first release is planned to coincide with the closing of an ongoing Special Issue in the journal [Earth System Science Data](https://essd.copernicus.org/articles/special_issue1055.html).

 ##  <i class="fa-solid fa-cloud-arrow-down"></i> Download data
 The data in WALIS is organized in a Zenodo Community.
 A series of manuscripts in a Special Issue of the journal Earth System Science Data describes each region included in the database.
-The latest version of the global database, that collates all regional contributions, is also included in the GitHub repository linked on this page.
+The latest version of the global database is also included in the GitHub repository linked at this page and archived in Zenodo.

+<i class="fa-solid fa-book"></i> [Earth System Science Data](https://essd.copernicus.org/articles/special_issue1055.html)

 <i class="fa-solid fa-users"></i> [Zenodo Community](https://zenodo.org/communities/walis_database/)

-<i class="fa-solid fa-book"></i> [Earth System Science Data](https://essd.copernicus.org/articles/special_issue1055.html)

 <i class="fa-brands fa-github"></i> [GitHub (latest stable version from Zenodo)](https://doi.org/10.5281/zenodo.5979519)